JonDRamer/Angular-PostgreSQL-Reddit-Clone/README.md

 ### New Post Form

 ###### With the new post form a user can create a new post.
-As you can see in this screenshot forms turn red until they are considered valid.
+As you can see in this screenshot the fields turn red until they are considered valid.
 The create post button is also disabled until the entire form is considered valid.
 Users are prompted with validation messages that inform them of the criteria they must meet to validate each field.
 Once the field is valid it will turn green to notify the user that they have met the criteria for the field.
+Finally once the entire form is valid the create post button is enabled.

 ![New Post Form Screenshot](https://github.com/JonDRamer/Angular-PostgreSQL-Reddit-Clone/blob/master/screenshots/New%20Post%20Form.png)

-### Filter View
+### Filter/Search View

-###### Users can also filter their feed using the Sort By button.
-Users can sort the post in chronological or reverse chronological order.
+###### Users can filter their feed using the Sort By button.
+Users can sort  posts in chronological or reverse chronological order.
 They can also sort by total votes or by post title.
 The posts will be dynamically sorted once a selection is made.
+Users can also type in the search field to dynamically search for a post.
+The user will only be shown the post(s) that match their search criteria.

 ![Filter Screenshot](https://github.com/JonDRamer/Angular-PostgreSQL-Reddit-Clone/blob/master/screenshots/Filter.png)